The Making of a Decision - Part 1

 “These decisions are a record of the power structures and the feedback loops that got it there.” -Andrew Harmel-Law

-In my experience of learning and talking about it, power is uncomfortable to discuss but essential to understand: learning about power is essential to be effective, to be taken seriously and to not be taken advantage of.
+Power is uncomfortable to discuss but essential to understand: learning about power is essential to be effective, to be taken seriously and to not be taken advantage of.

-There are two key definitions of power:
+There are two key definitions of power that I find useful:

 Power With (Mary Parker Follett)1: “The ability to make things happen, to be a causal agent, to initiate change.”